ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/quick_start_build.md

 If you want to optimize the flash usage, you need to select a proper configuration for Nanostack.
 The configuration depends mostly on the preferred use case.

-See <a href="/docs/v5.6/tutorials/using-the-apis.html#overview-of-the-6lowpan-network" target="_blank">6LoWPAN overview</a> for the definition of star and mesh networks.
+See [6LoWPAN overview](/docs/v5.6/tutorials/using-the-apis.html#overview-of-the-6lowpan-network) for the definition of star and mesh networks.
 These same principles apply also to Thread protocol.

 Select the protocol the network is based on: